daveprowse/prom-live/labs/lab-02/lab-02.md

 > Note: In older versions of the Web UI, "Table" was previously known as "Console".

+> Extra: Try the expression `prometheus_build_info` just for fun and view in Table mode.

 ### Our Second Expression

 Now, make sure that the "Enable autocomplete" checkbox is checked.
 This will give you autocomplete options based on what you type.